Facilitation: Align Your Teams

 If specific people on the team disagree strongly about critical topics, we bring them together to address these disagreements in an intimate, facilitated setting before they get into the room with the rest of the team.

 We teach people how to advocate for their own perspectives and also listen in a new way—not necessarily to agree, but to understand where the other person might be coming from, and why.
-We model the behavior we are expecting by calmly yet authoritatively listening, advocating, and asking clarifying questions.
+We model the behavior we are expecting by calmly and authoritatively balancing advocacy and inquiry.
 We enable by helping people experience a new type of dialogue that they can replicate on their own.

 This work ultimately increases the likelihood of productive team-wide dialogue in Phase 4.